 The right storage

 Locate or construct proper storage with the right temperature, lighting and humidity conditions.
 This storage can be an underground cellar in your home or offsite location that is safe and easily accessible in emergency situations.
 Secure your storage from vandals, thieves and wild animals where applicable.
+Learn how to seal food using mylar bags, 5 gallon buckets, oxygen absorbers, and food sealers to get the most life from your stored food.

 Check on your stockpile consistently and take out any spoiled items as well as those that may have expired.
 Check for water and vermin damage.